ehgp/realtime_crypto_arbitrage_bot/_sources/report.md.txt

 ## Dataset

 In this study, the dataset is gathered from Kucoin exchange.
 Firstly, API keys are generated on Kucoin.
 Then, these API keys are used to gather data from the exchange.
 These API keys are also necessary to execute orders automatically.
 After generating API keys, they are put in the "*exchange*live.py" script to gather real time trading data for all crypto currencies in Kucoin.
-The dataset consists of the pairs' ticker, best ask price, best bid price, best ask trade size, best bid trade size, price, sequence, trade size, and time stamp.
+The dataset consists of the pairs' ticker, best ask price, best bid price, best ask trade size, best bid trade size, price, sequence, trade size, and timestamp.
 It is necessary to have the real time data to find triangular arbitrage opportunities.
 It is also necessary to have all the pairs in the exchange, so none of the opportunities can be missed.

 [![](/_static/dataset.png)](https://github.com/ehgp/data_606_capstone/blob/main/docs/source/_static/dataset.png)<br>
 **Figure 2** - ETL dataset